ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 - Stopping the network for extended periods of time.
 - Bringing the majority or all delegates offline.
-- Corrupting the nodes' internal state machines.
+- Corrupting the nodes' internal state machines
+- Get into the blockchain database - inserting invalid data (transaction, blocks).

 ### Medium: $500-$1,500